loveryanmuch/SQL-Project/starting_with_questions.md

 **Question 1: Which cities and countries have the highest level of transaction revenues on the site?**

 SQL Queries:
-SELECT "country",
+SELECT "country",                       -- specify  the two columns
-	SUM("productPrice" * "productQuantity") AS transaction_revenue_by_country
+	SUM("productPrice" * "productQuantity") AS transaction_revenue_by_country -- calculate the total transacion revene by each country
-FROM all_sessions
+FROM all_sessions                       -- specify  the data from 'all_sessions"table
-WHERE "productQuantity" IS NOT NULL
+WHERE "productQuantity" IS NOT NULL     -- filter out NULL data
-    AND "country" <> '(not set)'
-GROUP BY "country"
-ORDER BY transaction_revenue_by_country DESC
+    AND "country" <> '(not set)'        -- filter out (not set) data GROUP BY "country"                      -- make group byt the 'country' column ORDER BY transaction_revenue_by_country DESC  -- descending order based on the "transaction_revenue_by_city" column.

 SELECT "city",
 	SUM("productPrice" * "productQuantity") AS transaction_revenue_by_city